Academic Map

 1) Completion of at least 52 semester hours;

-3) A cumulative grade point average of at least 2.00 on all college work attempted;
+2) A cumulative grade point average of at least a 2.00 on all course work attempted; and

 Mapping Coordinator: Renee Dyehouse